 "...so, what do you do?"

-Do you readily have a killer, engaging answer dancing on the tip of your tongue?
+Do you readily have an engaging answer, dancing on the tip of your tongue?

 Or did your heart just skip a beat at the thought?

-If you could deliver a captivating answer to the inevitable "what do you do?" question that you'll know like the back of your hand, would you feel more confident talking about your business?
+If you could deliver a captivating answer to the inevitable "what do you do?" question—one that you'll know like the back of your hand—would you feel more confident talking about your business?

-I remember exactly the moment in my sales career when I went from feeling like I may vomit all over their shoes to assuredly seeking and chatting with prospects.
+I remember exactly the moment in my sales career when I went from feeling like I may vomit all over someone's shoes to assuredly seeking and chatting with prospects.

 What if you could recite your brief business introduction repeatedly and naturally so that it sparks a conversation and potentially seeds a new customer?

-The goal of networking isn't to strum up numerous leads, but to spark a conversation.
+The start to successfully networking isn't to strum up numerous leads, but to spark a conversation.

-Your introduction is your chance to start a substantial business relationship.
+Your introduction is your chance to incite a substantial business relationship.

-Just like with your website, you only have a few seconds to get people to care about you and what you do.
+Just like with your website, you only have a few seconds to "convince" people to care about you and what you do.

 ...a short summary used to quickly and simply define a profession, product, service, organization, or event and it's value proposition.